 Have you heard of author, blogger and mom of six, Rachel Jankovic?
 She penned two fantastically brief and poignant parenting books I’ve reviewed: Loving the Little Years and her latest release, Fit to Burst.
-Recently her publicist asked if we’d like an interview with her and to giveaway two copies of Fit to Burst.
-Of course, we jumped at the chance.
-You’ll understand why after you read this.

-If you have children at home, put a video on for the kids (and don’t feel guilty!), grab a hot drink and pull up a chair to the “table” with us.
+If you have children at home, put a show on for the kids (and don’t feel guilty!), grab a hot drink and pull up a chair to the “table” with us.
 May her words bring a bit of cheer and encouragement to your mommy soul today…

 Rachel of TH: I know I’m probably not the only one who wonders how you manage a home with six small children and write/blog, as well.
 How do you do it all??
 (Ok, this question is bait for you.
 I know you don’t do it all, Rachel, because none of us do, right?
 I’d just love some of your wisdom about balancing children/home/work and maybe what you let go of to make your priorities a priority.
 I think most moms can be “The Mean Boss” to themselves that you describe in Ch.
 3 of Fit to Burst.)

 Rachel Jankovic: Right this second I am writing in the living room while one kid is playing the keyboard on the couch, three are doing legos all over the floor, one is sleeping, and one is by my side asking me to tear off pieces of red duct tape every few seconds, which I do without inquiring why.
 I am between laundry loads 4 and 5, but luckily it is all folded and sorted on the couch downstairs, except for the pile of dishcloths that Shadrach spread all around the room.